 and we were always fighting over it.
 When I was student teaching, one of my darling students gave me one for Christmas.
 And here it is – almost 10 years later – my beloved corn bag!

 They can be made in all sizes for all purposes.
-These corn filled bags are perfect for sore muscles, neck pain, cramp soothers, hand warmers and they also a bed warmer.
+These corn-filled bags are perfect for sore muscles, neck pain, cramp soothers, and hand warmers, and they are also a bed warmer.
 The possibilities are endless.

-Corn stays cleanest the longest, won’t have problems with humidity, mold, and mildew and generally won’t provoke allergies.
+Corn stays cleanest the longest, won’t have problems with humidity, mold, mildew, and generally won’t provoke allergies.